About Undetectable and HIV

 Yes!

 In 2016, the PARTNER study from Europe found that the chance of HIV transmission where one partner had a UVL is negligible.
-In fact, there were zero partner-transmissions recorded in the study despite approximately 22,000 acts of condomless sex by gay couples.
-Additionally, PARTNER2 – the extension study of PARTNER that aimed to gather data pertaining to mixed-HIV-status gay male couples – found that after an additional 54,000 acts of condomless sex there were zero transmissions.
+In fact, there were zero partner transmissions recorded in the study despite approximately 22,000 acts of condomless sex by gay couples.
+Additionally, PARTNER2 – the extension study of PARTNER that aimed to gather data about mixed-HIV-status gay male couples – found that after an additional 54,000 acts of condomless sex, there were zero transmissions.

-So, between these two studies there has was a combined total of over 89,000 acts of condomless sex occurred between gay couples with zero transmissions!
+So, between these two studies, there was a combined total of over 89,000 acts of condomless sex occurred between gay couples with zero transmissions!

 Live well with UVL